XiaoMi/themis/readme.md

 Themis provides cross-row/cross-table transaction on HBase based on [google's percolator](http://research.google.com/pubs/pub36726.html).

 Themis guarantees the ACID characteristics of cross-row transaction by two-phase commit and conflict resolution, which is based on the single-row transaction of HBase.
-Themis depends on [Chronos](https://github.com/XiaoMi/chronos) to provide global strictly incremental timestamp, which defines the global order for transactions and makes themis could read database snapshot before given timestamp.
+Themis depends on [Chronos](https://github.com/XiaoMi/chronos) to provide global strictly incremental timestamp, which defines the global order for transactions and makes Themis could read database snapshot before given timestamp.
 Themis adopts HBase coprocessor framework, which could be applied without changing source code of HBase.
-We validate the correctness of themis for a few months, and optimize the algorithm to achieve better performance.
+We validate the correctness of Themis for a few months, and optimize the algorithm to achieve better performance.

 ## Implementation